U.S. Release Date:

 Writer: Michael Dougherty, Dan Harris

-Producer: Gilbert Adler, Jon Peters, Bryan Singer, Thomas Tull (executive)
+Producer: Gilbert Adler, Scott Mednick (executive), Jon Peters, Bryan Singer, Thomas Tull (executive)

 Composer: John Ottman, John Williams (original themes)